MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_PCF.md

 Complete source code files for this lab can be found in the  C:\Labfiles\L07\Resources folder.

-> [!IMPORTANT]
-> You should have installed .NET 4.6.2 and Power Apps CLI in an earlier lab.
-If you have not completed the steps in the Power Platform Tools lab, you must complete those before starting this lab.

 ## Exercise 1: Create the PCF Control

 **Objective:** In this exercise, you will create a Power Apps Components Framework control using the Power Apps CLI.